Type II superstring amplitude at one-loop and transcendentality

 Adding the integral of MGFs over $\mathcal{M}_L$ to the corresponding integral over $\mathcal{M}_R$ from \cite{DHoker:2019blr}, we obtain the low-energy expansion of the amplitude up to seventh order.

 \textit{Results.—}As expected, the method using iterated integrals reproduces the results of \cite{DHoker:2019blr} and extends them to seventh order.
-As noted in \cite{ClaasenAlg:appear}, the primary challenge of the method lies in determining the constant term in the $\beta^{\mathrm{eqv}}$ expansion of MGFs.
+The primary challenge of using iterated integrals lies in determining the constant term in the $\beta^{\mathrm{eqv}}$ expansion of MGFs, see for example \cite{Gerken:2020yii,Dorigoni:2024oft}.
 This constant term contributes to the analytic part of the amplitude and is expressed as a $\mathbb{Q}$-linear combination of single-valued MZVs.

 In particular, to calculate this term we need the constant terms in the $\tau_2 \to i\infty$ limit of MGFs.
 These are known up to weight 6 \cite{DHoker:2015gmr,DHoker:2016quv,Gerken:2020aju}, but their computation becomes unmanageable at higher weights such that, at weight 7, only a subset of them is known \cite{Zerbini:2015rss}.
 However, a correspondence with UV-divergences in effective field theory one-loop matrix elements provides a useful workaround \footnote[1]{We thank Oliver Schlotterer for bringing this method to our attention.}.
-The overall constant term for the combination of MGFs in the integrand can be inferred from the ${\alpha^\prime}^7\zeta_7$ divergence identified in Eq.
-(6.33) of \cite{Edison:2021ebi}.
+The overall constant term for the combination of MGFs in the integrand can be inferred from the ${\alpha^\prime}^7\zeta_7$ divergence identified in Eq.~(6.33) of \cite{Edison:2021ebi}.
 This suffices to determine the combination of constants in the $\beta^{\mathrm{eqv}}$ expansion at weight 7.
 Integrating the constants over $\mathcal{M}_L$ gives

 The remaining integrals are contained in